PedroLucasRod/Dice-Roller-Program/README.md

-Hello!
+Hello, i am Pedro Lucas!
-A simple dice roller program using JS, HTML and CSS.
+This is a simple dice roller program using JS, HTML and CSS.